aymannc/EgyBest-Downloader/README.md

 # EgyBest Downloader (v 1.0)
+Try to download `Supernatural` with its 316 episodes from EgyBest or any website, that's a lot of clicks and ads :( .

-Download a film or a Tv series from EgyBest without the annoying ads .
+**EgyBest Downloader** gives you the possibility to download any film or a Tv series from EgyBest without the annoying ads .
-* Currently working on a Gui version
+* ***Currently working on a Gui version***

 ## Important !!
+* The goal from this programme is to gather download links for you .
+* You'll find the downloads link on a local file with the following format `type-name-year.txt`  in the "LinkSaves" folder.

-The goal from this script is to gather download links and add them to Internet download manager (IDM) , but if you don't like using IDM or don't have it installed or activated(see below for solution ), you'll find the downland links on a file in the "LinkSaves" folder so you can download it manually or by using the built in function
+* You can add the links automatically to Internet download manager (IDM) and download them ,but if you don't like using IDM or don't have it installed or activated(see Prerequisites for a solution), you can use the built in command line downloader or you can copy all the links and use `add batch download from clipboard` on your favorite download manager .

+.
 ## Prerequisites
+* To activate expired versions of IDM use [idm-trial-reset](https://github.com/J2TeaM/idm-trial-reset/releases/tag/v1.0.0) tool to reset the 30 days free trial .

-* Working version of IDM [Internet download manager](https://www.internetdownloadmanager.com/download.html) installed on the default directory .
+* For the IDM functionalities you'll need IDM [Internet download manager](https://www.internetdownloadmanager.com/download.html) installed on the default directory .
 ```
 C:\Program Files (x86)\Internet Download Manager
  ```
- or you can change it inside the code .
+ or you can change the path inside the code .
-* To activate expired versions of IDM use [idm-trial-reset](https://github.com/J2TeaM/idm-trial-reset/releases/tag/v1.0.0) tool to reset the 30 days free trial .

 * You'll need python installed on a windows machine .
 * Latest version of google chrome (currently supporting chrome only).